61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 Go Mini for MORE Space

 Like to have all of your spices when you’re cooking in the RV, but don’t have the pantry space for them all?
-Try making a mini camper set – these containers from the Dollar Tree are perfect!
+Pack light by making a mini camper set – these containers from the Dollar Tree are perfect!

 mini spice bottles